FAQ

 How is the ALPON X5 AI different from the ALPON X4?

-The ALPON X5 AI is the AI-capable successor to the X4.
-It adds a DEEPX DX-M1 NPU (25 TOPS), upgrades the compute to the Raspberry Pi CM5, and exposes an NVMe SSD slot.
-The X4 is an edge IoT computer based on the CM4 and does not ship with an AI accelerator.
+The ALPON X5 AI is the AI-capable successor to the ALPON X4.
+It adds a DEEPX DX-M1 NPU at 25 TOPS at INT8 precision, upgrades the compute to the Raspberry Pi CM5, and exposes an NVMe M.2 SSD slot.
+The ALPON X4 is an edge IoT computer based on the CM4 and ships without an AI accelerator.

 For a full side-by-side comparison, see Compare ALPON Devices.